rccyx/thyx/.github/ISSUES.md

 - screenshots when the issue is visual
 - exact config changes when the issue involves `theme.conf` or a preset

 Vague reports are hard to act on.
-Reports with logs, commands, and exact system details can usually be fixed.